I

 that the TV in question was pretty accurate out of the box and that the calibrator

 probably did not have to do very much if anything at all to fix this.
-This is what a graph shows you
+This is what a graph shows you … and this is

 what the image actually looked like before calibration versus after calibration.